The Do’s and Don’ts of Starting Your Baby on Solids

 Incorporate spices into your baby’s meals.

 The first 18 months of life is known as the “flavor window” where you should introduce your babe to a variety of flavors and textures to set them up for a lifetime of health.
 Spices like ginger, cinnamon, thyme, basil, mint, nutmeg, and turmeric are great additions to your mini’s mealtime.
-Little Spoon blends like Strawberry Basil Beet Pear Chia, Carrot Apple Ginger, and Pear Pear Mint are perfect ways to incorporate these flavors into your baby’s diet to ensure that they become adept to a wide array of new flavors.
+Little Spoon blends like Strawberry Basil Gazpacho, Carrot Apple Ginger, and Pea Pear Mint are perfect ways to incorporate these flavors into your baby’s diet to ensure that they become adept to a wide array of new flavors.

 Make mealtime fun.